mikexine/BitLab/readme.md

 2. Create a cognitive service account on the free tier (F0).
 This should take you back to the LUIS.ai portal.

+3. Start the tutorial to get started, it's pretty short and gives an excellent introduction to LUIS.ai.

 ## Documentation